Nineteenth-century theatre

-Nineteenth-century theatre describes a wide range of movements in the theatrical culture of Europe and the United States in the 19th century.
+A wide range of movements existed in the theatrical culture of Europe and the United States in the 19th century.
 In the West, they include Romanticism, melodrama, the well-made plays of Scribe and Sardou, the farces of Feydeau, the problem plays of Naturalism and Realism, Wagner's operatic Gesamtkunstwerk, Gilbert and Sullivan's plays and operas, Wilde's drawing-room comedies, Symbolism, and proto-Expressionism in the late works of August Strindberg and Henrik Ibsen.